schmalls/PowerShell-Docs/scripting/core-powershell/web-access/authorization-rules-and-security-features-of-windows-powershell-web-access.md

 or at which layer the sign-in or authentication failure occurred.

-For more information about configuring authorization rules, see [Configuring authorization rules](#configuring-authorization-rules) in this topic.
+For more information about configuring authorization rules, see [configuring authorization rules](#configuring-authorization-rules) in this topic.

 ### Security